Master of Social Work and Adventure Therapy, M.S.

 The Master of Social Work & Master of Science Program in Adventure Therapy

 The Department of Social Work and Outdoor Education Program at the University of New Hampshire (UNH) are excited to offer the first integrated dual degree program in the United States.
 In two and a half years students will be able to complete two graduate degrees, a Master in Social Work (M.S.W.) and a Master in Science (M.S.) in Kinesiology with a concentration in Outdoor Education to prepare them for a career in adventure therapy.
 Students simultaneously take classes in both social work and kinesiology and are required to also complete an advanced research project which is supervised by Faculty in the Social Work and Outdoor Education Program in Kinesiology (See Curriculum).
-Students will have access to the Browne Center for Innovative Learning for “hands on” training, research opportunities and financial support.
+Students will have access to the Browne Center for Innovative Learning for “hands on” training.
 In addition, students complete two internships at social service agencies, one during their first year of study and a second specialized internship during the summer after their second year.
-This specialized second internship concentrates on the utilization and application of adventure therapy in an agency setting with placement opportunities both in New England and across the United States.
+This specialized second internship concentrates on the utilization and application of adventure therapy in an agency setting with placement opportunities across the United States.
+Most students should expect to leave New England for their summer block second placement.

 The UNH program also houses two critical elements in the adventure therapy field.
 First is the NATSAP Research Database, the largest collection of data on youth in wilderness therapy programs, therapeutic boarding schools, and residential treatment centers in North America.
-Second is the the Outdoor Behavioral Healthcare Research Consortium, representing the foremost wilderness therapy programs in North America and covering the leading research and risk management studies of this area of the field.
-Students are provided with opportunities to become involved in these exciting and leading edge initiatives.
+Second is the the Outdoor Behavioral Healthcare Center , which focuses on the promotion of research, accreditation and risk management in Outdoor Behavioral Healthcare and adventure therapy programs.
+Students are provided with opportunities to become involved in these exciting and leading-edge initiatives.

 Check out the CHHS video on this Dual Degree program, click here.